oFrederic/WeatherFramed/README.md

 ## Setup

 1. Load the page.
-2. The current weather of your location will appear
+2. The current weather of your location will appear.
-3. You can check other location by entering the city name inside the input field or directly in the link as show (/?city=${city})
+3. You can check other locations by entering a city name inside the input field or directly in the link as shown (/?city=${city}).

-PS: on the Mobile version the card will have the fullscreen and won't have the header, to fetch a location you can query directly in the URL.
+PS: on the Mobile version the card will be in fullscreen and won't have the header, to fetch a location you can query directly in the URL.

 ## Features